Fatihcill/Auto-Reloader/Readme.md

 - Enable/Update and Disable with one click
 - Per-tab state (does not affect other tabs)
 - Badge indicator shows when auto-reload is active
+- Pauses countdown while your mouse is over the page; resumes when you leave

 ![Extension popup showing controls](docs/extension-popup.png)